SwagiWagi/IRC-Java/README.md

 A simple Java library for IRC, developed by SwagiWagi.

 # Usage
-Create a new "IRC" variable, and initialize it with the "IRCBuilder" class.<br />
+Create a new "IRC" object, and initialize it using the "IRCBuilder" class.<br />
 The parameters are:<br />

 String ip - The IP address to connect to.<br />